PeterDaya/peterdaya.github.io/_pages/about.md

 I am a data scientist with a background in machine learning, building data pipelines, web and iOS development.
+During my MS, I also took relevant courses in machine learning, artificial intelligence, database systems, and full stack engineering.
 				This page is hosted using Github Pages and its development is currently in progress.
 I will add new content for this page regularly.